Gleb-Yakovlev/Blind-RSA-Signature/README.md

 Next, the message is received by the sender and unmasked, after which the program receives the original message is using the public key and can compare it with the sent one, if they match, then the signed message is correct.
+Functions have also been developed to translate text into numeric format (in a file bits.py ), and the functions of checking the number for simplicity using the Miller-Rabin algorithm (primeNumb.py )